DoyleMichaelJames/Doyle-read-me/README.md

 I led the app’s 1st price-change **migrations**. 💸

 I **PM**’d with teams using AWS–Python–React stacks.
-I committed a few 1-line lines, but mostly **QA**’d our releases.
+I committed a few 1-liners, but mostly **QA**’d our releases.
 I wrote (slash copy-pasted) a lot of **SQL** queries --- tho more often I built dashboards in data studios and/or scraped together spreadsheets.

 I love to experiment, so I'm skeptical of experiments. 🤔